justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/product-information/product-images/README.md

 1. Navigate to the _Control Panel_ → _Commerce_ → _Products_.
 1. Click on a product (in this example, _Microfiber Cloth_).
 1. Click the _Images_ sub-tab.
-1. Click the (+) button to add a Product Image.
+1. Click the (+) button to add a product image.
-1. Drag and Drop or click _Select File_ to insert an image.
+1. Drag and drop or click _Select File_ to insert an image.
 1. Enter a title: _Microfiber Cloth_.
 1. Set a priority: _1.0_.